veracity/veracity-documentation/sections/dataworkbench/filestorage.md

 # File storage in Data Catalogue
 In your [Data Catalogue](datacatalogue.md), you can find a tab called **File storage**.
 There, you can upload files (pdf, png, txt, doc, excel, and more) to your Data Workbench workspace.

+## Migrating from Data Fabric?
-Note that File Storage is replacing Data Fabric.
-If you are migrating from Data Fabric, you can contact the [onboarding team](mailto:onboarding@veracity.com) for assistance.
+File Storage is replacing Data Fabric.
+If you are migrating from Data Fabric:
+1. Follow the [migration guide](../datafabric/tutorials/download-my-data.md) to download your data manually.
+2. Upload your data to File Storage.

+Note that you can also contact the [onboarding team](mailto:onboarding@veracity.com) for assistance.

 ## To go to File storage
 1. In your workspace, go to **Data catalogue** page.